-The phrase, "by the power of Your Name," indicates clearly that Jesus recognized that God's Holy Name does have power.
+The phrase, "by the power of Your Name," indicates clearly that Jesus recognized that God's Name has some sort of power.

 The Greek phrase τήρησον αὐτοὺς here is being translated to "protect them".
-While this is not necessarily wrong, the primary translation of the word τηρέω (tēreō) is, according to the lexicon, "to attend to carefully, take care of," and "to keep" according to the lexicon.
+The primary translation of the word τηρέω (tēreō) is, according to the lexicon, "to attend to carefully, take care of," and "to keep" according to the lexicon.

-For this reason, we would suggest that "keep" is a better translation:
+For this reason, "keep" is a more appropriate translation:

 "keep them by the power of Your Name"To "keep" someone includes protecting that person.
 But it also lends to keeping that person close in a personal sense.
 Someone might be protected remotely by someone or something: For example, an insurance policy might "protect" someone against damage to their house or car.
 But to "keep" someone is an action word that also includes remaining close - from a personal prospective.

-Jesus is clearly stating here that God's Holy Name has the power to "keep them" and more as we'll discuss further below.
+Jesus is clearly stating here that God's Name has the power to "keep them" and "protect them."
 How is that?

-The power of calling out the Supreme Being's Holy Name has been discussed throughout the Biblical scriptures, yet most Christian, Jewish and Moslem ecclesiastical institutions seem to ignore them.
-Let's first consider one of the clearest instructions from Jesus regarding the praising of God's Holy Names, within the famous "Lord's Prayer" (using the King James Version):
+The power of calling out the Supreme Being's Name has been discussed throughout the Biblical scriptures, yet some institutions seem to ignore them.
+Let's first consider one of the clearest instructions from Jesus regarding the praising of God's Names, within the famous "Lord's Prayer" (using the King James Version):

 “This, then, is how you should pray:" (Matt.
 6:9 NIV)and

-Yet when many sectarian institutions consider praising God, they praise Jesus' name.
-While there is nothing wrong with this, we know from Jesus statements above that Jesus is especially pleased when we praise the Name of His Lord - the Supreme Being.
+Yet when some sects consider praising God, they praise Jesus' name.
+While there is nothing wrong with this, we know from Jesus' statements above that Jesus is especially pleased when we praise the Name of His Lord - the Supreme Being.

-In fact, we find that Jesus' life and teachings caused many around him to praise God's Holy Names not just within prayers, but outwardly:
+Did Jesus' followers praise God's Name?We find that Jesus' followers praised God's Names not just within prayers, but outwardly:

 When he came near the place where the road goes down the Mount of Olives, the whole crowd of disciples began joyfully to praise God in loud voices for all the miracles they had seen (Luke 19:37)